Armoured flight deck: Theory

 Armour at the flight deck level would protect the hangar deck and the aircraft stored there from most bombs.
 The armour of the Illustrious class was intended to protect against 1,000 pound bombs.
-In the Illustrious class, the armoured flight deck extended for about two-thirds of the length of the ship, bounded by the two aircraft lifts (which were without the armour).
+In the Illustrious class, the armoured flight deck extended for about two-thirds of the length of the ship, bounded by the two aircraft lifts (which were outside the armour).
 The deck was closed by 4.5 in armoured sides and bulkheads, forming an armoured box.
 The bulkheads had sliding armoured portals to allow access between the hangar and the aircraft lift.
 There were 3 in lateral strakes of main deck armour that extended from the base of the hangar side-wall to the top of the main side belt.
 The latter protected the machinery, magazines and aircraft fuel and weaponry stores.
 The RN's closed and armoured hangars were capable of being environmentally sealed for protection against chemical weapon attack.
-The armoured design meant that it would have to be attacked with Armour Piercing (AP) bombs, which have much less blast effect than higher-capacity General Purpose (GP) bombs carrying about twice the explosive amount.
+The armoured design meant that it would have to be attacked with armour piercing (AP) bombs, which have much less blast effect than higher-capacity general purpose (GP) bombs carrying about twice the explosive amount.
 GP bombs also caused severe hull damage if they exploded in the water close to the hull; AP bombs, much less so.

 The USN open hangar design allowed large numbers of aircraft to be warmed up while inside, theoretically reducing the time required to range and launch a strike, but storage of fuelled and armed aircraft in an unarmoured hangar was extremely dangerous: